b-lukaszuk/BS_wJ_eng/ideas/bile.md

-# Bile
+# Bile {#sec:bile}

-Latest update (local time): Sun 15 Sep 2024
+Latest update (local time): Mon 16 Sep 2024

-## Problem
+## Problem {#sec:bile_problem}

-There are different types of nutrients to be found in food but they can be broadly divided into three categories, sugars (carbohydrates), proteins and fats (lipids).
+There are different types of nutrients to be found in food, but they can be roughly divided into: sugars (carbohydrates), proteins and fats (lipids).
 Your liver produces [bile](https://en.wikipedia.org/wiki/Bile) that is stored in gallbladder and released to duodenum (part of small intestine).
 As far as I remember my biology classes bile facilitates digestion by breaking large lipid (fat) droplets into smaller.
-Thanks to that it increases the surface area in contact with digestive enzymes (lipases).
-So much for the theory, but I always wondered if it's true.
+Thanks to that it increases the total surface area in contact with digestive enzymes (lipases).
+So much for the theory, but I always wondered if that's true.

-Use Julia to demonstrate that total surface area of a few small lipid droplets is really greater than the surface area of one big droplet.
+Use Julia to demonstrate that total surface area of a few small lipid droplets is actually greater than the surface area of one big droplet.
 Of course, the big droplet and small droplets should contain the same volume of lipids.

-## Solution
+## Solution {#sec:bile_solution}

 To me the shape that resembles the droplet the most is [sphere](https://en.wikipedia.org/wiki/Sphere).
-It also got well defined formulas for surface and volume (see the link above), so this is what we will use in our solution.
+Luckily, it also got well defined formulas for surface area and volume (see the link above), so this is what we will use in our solution.

 ```jl
 s = """